blackducksoftware/synopsys-detect/documentation/src/main/markdown/packagemgrs/opam.md

 ## OPAM Lock Detector

-The OPAM Lock Detector does not find transitives for the project and is considered a LOW accuracy Detector.
+The OPAM Lock Detector is considered a LOW accuracy Detector.
 OPAM Lock Detector will run if HIGH accuracy Detectors cannot, and the project contains `<pkgname>.opam.locked` and `<pkgname>.opam` files in the top level directory.

-OPAM Lock Detector will parse both `<pkgname>.opam.` and `<pkgname>.opam.locked` files to gather the list of direct project dependencies.
+OPAM Lock Detector will parse both `<pkgname>.opam` and `<pkgname>.opam.locked` files to gather the list of dependencies.

+OPAM Lock Detector will declare a dependency as direct by checking if the dependency is present in both  `<pkgname>.opam` and `<pkgname>.opam.locked` file.
+Else the dependency will be deemed as transitive.
+From this information, [detect_product_short] cannot conclude the position of the transitive dependency in the graph, so [detect_product_short] will place the dependency under a placeholder "component" named *Transitive_Dependencies*.